shoghicp/Tuenti-Challenge-3/NOTES.md

 ### Skipped challenges
 * The last used source code is included.
 Not reliable.

+### TuentiLib
+* An input bug was fixed in the middle of the contest.
+Challenges before 18th don't have that fix, and caused reading lines from the input slow (about 1 minute slower).

 ### PHP Extensions
 * The pthreads extension wasn't used in the contest.
 Instead, the GMP, cURL, Hash and GD2 extensions had to be used.